What’s more disturbing than when someone Tries to Cut YOu Down For NO Reason?

 Encourage yourself

 Learn your lessons without punishing yourself.
 Encourage yourself the way a friend would.
-Focus on positively moving forward instead of changing the past.
+Focus on moving forward positively instead of trying to change the past.
 Don’t let one fault cancel out all your other redeeming qualities.
-Say yes to life, despite all the criticism.
+Be grateful for the opportunity to be alive, despite all the imperfections that come with it.

 Examine your expectations